Posted on 4/19/2022

 In addition to fishing, the piers are great places for sight-seeing, live music, sunbathing, and photo opportunities!

-Piers are listed from North to South.
+Below are piers on the Outer Banks listed from North to South.

 Duck Research Pier - The US Army Corps of Engineers Field Research Facility

-This is not a fishing pier, but it certainly the most unique of them all!
+This is not a fishing pier, but it is certainly the most unique of them all!
 The 1,840-foot steel and concrete pier is seemingly mysterious, as it's private and the grounds are gated, but it's actually home to unsurpassed coastal research.
 According to the US Army Corps of Engineers' website, "Few locations on the globe provide a better archive of wave, water, bathymetry and other forces that shape nearshore conditions."
 It's pretty neat to have such sophisticated science right here on our little sandbar!

 Kitty Hawk Pier

-This is located right on the Southern Shores/Kitty Hawk line, and across from the Southern Shores Realty office!
+This Kitty Hawk Pier is located on the Southern Shores/Kitty Hawk line, and across from the Southern Shores Realty office!
 The original pier was built in 1953, but what we see today is not the same pier that it once was.
 After many hurricanes have destroyed the pier, it's been rebuilt and renovated.
 The most recent destruction was in 2003 as Hurricane Isabel ravaged the coast.
 It was reconstructed and reopened in 2008.

 One of North Carolina's longest and oldest piers, the Nags Head Fishing Pier is located at milepost 11.5.
 This 750ft pier offers a full service tackle shop.
 What's so great about fishing here is that you can take your catch into their dining facilities, Pier House Restaurant and Capt.
-Andys Oceanfront Tiki Bar and Grill, and they will cook your catch right on the spot.
+Andy's Oceanfront Tiki Bar and Grill, and they will cook your catch right on the spot.
 Their slogan is "You hook 'em -- We cook 'em!"
 It doesn't get any fresher than that!

 An absolute beauty.
-This photogenic structure is also the states longest pier as it stretches a whopping 1,000 ft over the ocean!
+This photogenic structure is also the state's longest pier as it stretches a whopping 1,000 ft over the ocean!
 Jennette's was the first pier ever on the OBX.
 As it goes with piers out here, hurricanes and storms have taken out the original structure.
-The most recent and most significant rebuild occured after Hurricane Isabel pummeled through the previous pier.
+The most recent and most significant rebuild occurred after Hurricane Isabel pummeled through the previous pier.
 The current structure was opened in 2011.

 Not only a full-service fishing pier, Jennette's also has an education center, an aquarium, hosts summer camps, film festivals, surf competitions, and so much more!
 It truly is a hub of Nags Head activities.